VGSW/radar/README.md

 ## How ?

-SyslogStats will (as a default) read `data/syslog` and distribute disection of lines to a configureable number of processes using multiprocessing.Pool.
+SyslogStats will (as a default) read `data/syslog` and distribute disection of lines to a configureable number of processes using multiprocessing.Pool or [Dask](https://dask.pydata.org/en/latest).
 After grouping the results by the message's hostname some interesting data is extracted from it.

 ## Building